 The Terps are undoubtedly coming off of their best performance of the season and it was bolstered by an early lead.
 Using a smaller lineup of their five most experienced players Ayala, Anthony Cowan, Aaron Wiggins, Darryl Morsell and Jalen Smith, the Terps were up by double-digits before the under eight minute timeout.

-The Fighting Irish typically start two bigs so don’t expect to see that core group start for the Terps on Wednesday.
+The Fighting Irish typically start two bigs so don’t expect to see that core group starts for the Terps on Wednesday.
 But Turgeon knows how impactful it is and it’s probable he goes to that five at some point.
 The slow starts are worrisome for the Terps, but the end result remains more valuable.

 “We’ve played seven or eight games.
 Hopefully we got about 32 more.
 I imagine we’ll have a few slow starts in those.
 Hopefully we’ll have more fast starts.
 The bottom line is that we play well the majority of the game,” Tugreon said.
 “The game ebbs and flows.
 You just want to be playing better the majority of it.”

 The Notre Dame contest starts arguably Maryland’s toughest four-game stretch of the year with a home match-up with Illinois and road games with Penn State and Seton Hall ensuing.
 A large part of Maryland’s success will be dictated by senior point guard Anthony Cowan, who was just named Big Ten Co-Player of the Week for the first time in his career.
-The Bowie native knows there is more work to be done.
+The Bowie native is knows there is more work to be done.

 “We still understand that it’s the early season.
 Not getting too ahead of ourselves.
 Still really haven’t done anything yet,” Cowan said.
 “Still gotta come in day in, day out and keep getting better.”

 - Maryland’s season ends with unanswered questions - March 14, 2020

 - Maryland uses explosive offense to defeat Michigan, win share of Big Ten title - March 8, 2020